asen/smg/SMG_VS_PROMETHEUS.md

 * Both work by polling monitored tagets periodically as the monitoring strategy

 * Both use configuration files (+ auto configuration) to determine what to monitor
     * That makes it easy to configure monitoring targets automatically whether via a service discovery system or configuration management like chef/ansible/puppet.
+And/or Kubernetes.

-* Both can auto discover kubernetes objects to monitor (SMG - since recently).
-The reality of how this works however is that they will get the list of all end-points from the Kubernetes API and simply try a http GET /metrics request on any port which is listening in the cluster (no matter whether the service on that port is http or not) and if it gets a valid Prometheus (a.k.a.
-OpenMetrics) response the endpoint will be monitored automatically going forward.
+* Both can auto discover kubernetes objects to monitor.
+This can work by either telling them to scrape all k8s pods/endpoints/svcs and see if they respond to a http /metrics endpoint or better - to use k8s annotations on the k8s objects we want monitored.
+With the later option SMG can be told to use a custom "template" (instead of strictly an OpenMetrics URL) and for example it is possible to monitor services like redis/mysql/haproxy without the need to run prometheus exportes to get their native stats.

 ### Differences

 * Prometheus is written in Golang, SMG - in Scala (and runs on Java)
 * SMG (created end of 2014 and open sourced in 2016) is actually older than Prometheus.
-* Prometheus has a large community support where SMG can be still considered a single-person project (users and contributors - welcome ;)).
+* Prometheus has a large community support where SMG can still be considered a single-person project (users and contributors - welcome ;)).

 #### Data storage